-All members of the Claflin University community, including campus visitors, are expected, requested, and encouraged to report any criminal activity or emergency they observe, even if the victim of such crime elects or is unable (physically/mentally) to make such a report.
-All on-campus crimes, suspicious activity, and safety concerns should be reported to CUDPS as soon as possible.
+Every member of the Claflin University community, including visitors, is expected, encouraged, and invited to report any observed criminal activity or emergencies, regardless of whether the victim chooses to report or is unable to do so (due to physical or mental constraints).
+Any crimes, suspicious activities, or safety concerns occurring on campus should be reported to CUDPS promptly.